-- (a) a statement that the financial results of the credit supporter(s) are included in the consolidated financial results of the issuer if - (i) the issuer continues to have limited independent operations, and - (ii) the impact of any subsidiaries of the issuer on a combined basis, excluding the credit supporter(s) but including any subsidiaries of the credit supporter(s) that are not themselves credit supporters, on the consolidated financial statements of the issuer continues to be minor, or - (b) for any periods covered by issuer's consolidated financial statements, consolidating summary financial information for the issuer presented in the format set out in subparagraph 13.4(e)(ii) of Form 44-101F1. - 3.6 Amendments and Incorporation by Reference of Subsequently Filed Material Change Reports The requirement in NI 41-101 and securities legislation for the filing of an amendment to a preliminary prospectus and prospectus is not satisfied by the incorporation by reference in a preliminary short form prospectus or a short form prospectus of a subsequently filed material change report.
+- (a) a statement that the financial results of the credit supporter(s) are included in the consolidated financial results of the issuer if - (i) the issuer continues to have limited independent operations, and - (ii) the impact of any subsidiaries of the issuer on a combined basis, excluding the credit supporter(s) but including any subsidiaries of the credit supporter(s) that are not themselves credit supporters, on the consolidated financial statements of the issuer continues to be minor, or - (b) for any periods covered by issuer's consolidated financial statements, consolidating summary financial information for the issuer presented in the format set out in subparagraph 13.4(e)(ii) of Form 44-101F1. - 3.6 Amendments and Incorporation by Reference of Subsequently Filed Material Change Reports or Marketing Materials The requirement in NI 41-101 and securities legislation for the filing of an amendment to a preliminary prospectus and prospectus is not satisfied by the incorporation by reference in a preliminary short form prospectus or a short form prospectus of a subsequently filed material change report or a subsequently filed template version of marketing materials.
 Issuers should refer to the Companion Policy to NI 41-101 for further guidance regarding amendments.